fiskl-accounting/help-docs/docs/Plans-Billing/manage-your-subscription.md

   - Plans
 ---

-Manage your subscription from the [Subscriptions & Billing](https://my.fiskl.com/subscription-billing) screen, which contains four tabs: Plans, History, User Changes, and Billing.
+Manage your subscription from the [Subscriptions & Billing](https://my.fiskl.com/subscription-billing) page, which contains four tabs: Plans, History, User Changes, and Billing.

 :::info[note]
 Only users with the Admin or Owner role can see all four tabs.